SR-71 (band)

 SR-71 was an American rock band formed in Baltimore, Maryland, in 1998.
 They are best known for their 2000 single "Right Now", their 2002 single "Tomorrow", and as the original authors of Bowling for Soup's 2004 hit "1985" (which was released first on their album Here We Go Again).
 The name of the band came from SR-71 Blackbird, a supersonic surveillance aircraft of the United States Air Force.
-The band was originally known as Honor Among Thieves, and as was later the case with SR-71, lead singer Mitch Allan was the only constant member.
+The band was originally known as Honor Among Thieves and Radiostar, and as was later the case with SR-71, lead singer and rhythm guitarist Mitch Allan was the only constant member.

 History

 Early years and Now You See Inside (1998–2001)

 The band was formed in 1998, as a continuation project for frontman Mitch Allan after the demise of his previous band, Honor Among Thieves.
 The band chose the name "SR-71" because all the members' parents came from the United States Air Force.
 The band was quickly signed to RCA Records, where they recorded their debut album, titled Now You See Inside, which was released on June 20, 2000, and produced by David Bendeth (Underoath, Killswitch Engage), Gil Norton (Foo Fighters, Pixies) and John Shanks (Unwritten Law, Jane's Addiction).
 The album proved successful for the unknown band, and peaked at number 81 on the Billboard 200 and number 2 on the Billboard Heatseekers Chart.
 The album spawned the band's debut hit single, which remains the band's only hit single to date, "Right Now".
 Written by frontman Mitch Allan and songwriter Butch Walker from a raw script purchased for $1,500 from a friend, it reached number 2 on the Modern Rock Tracks chart, number 102 on the Billboard Hot 100 and number 38 on the Mainstream Rock Tracks.

 The band's original drummer, Dan Garvin, left the band soon after the supporting tour of the album, to join alternative rock outfit Nine Days while their drummer was unable to perform on the supporting tour for The Madding Crowd.